jolewen/AWS_grocery/README.md

 ### 🧱 Run AWS Deployment
 **Environment**\
 Before running the [GitHub action - "AWS Deployment Workflow"](./.github/workflows/aws-deployment.yml):
-Ensure that you have set all variables as GitHub variables / secrets and enabled the pipeline to access them.
+Again, ensure that you have set all variables as GitHub variables / secrets and enabled the pipeline to access them.
-Variables needed are:
+Do not change them between bootstrapping and application deployment!
+To reiterate the required variables are:
 * POSTGRES_DB=grocerymate_db
 * POSTGRES_PORT=5432
 * POSTGRES_USER=grocery_user
-* POSTGRES_PWD=<your-password>
+* POSTGRES_PWD=\<your-password\>

 These should not be changed from the bootstrapping if applied.